-Tulsa City-County Library and the Sherwin Miller Museum of Jewish Art are pleased to announce the exhibition Tulsa: A New Home, which opens June 1st at the Hardesty Regional Library.
-Tulsa: A New Home celebrates early Jewish immigrants to Tulsa and their impact on the broader community.
+In 2015, Tulsa City-County Library and the Sherwin Miller Museum of Jewish Art presented the exhibition Tulsa: A New Home at the Hardesty Regional Library in conjunction with the Library's Adult Summer Reading Program.
+The exhibition celebrated early Jewish immigrants to Tulsa and their impact on the broader community.

-This online exhibit complements and extends our physical exhibit and presents a more in-depth look at some of our collections.
+This online exhibit complemented and extended the physical exhibit and presented a more in-depth look at some of our collections.

 PARTICIPATE AND CONTRIBUTE